wermon/PythonTest/README.md

-This is test task for trustsourcing.com
+This is test task solution for trustsourcing.com

 How to execute(for Windows 7, but for other systems it is mostly the same):
 1. Download this Project from GitHub on your PC, for example to root of disk D: